appindesign/M-Time-Series/readme.md

 1. Mitigates the problem of timestamps not being exactly at co-ordinates on the timeline.
 2. Solves the problem of assigning a timestamp to a time interval, generalising functions such Time.StartOfHour.

 In the real world readings often fall either side of a co-ordinate on the timeline<sup>1</sup>.
 This function rounds a timestamp to a co-ordinate.
-Without this you could not create a relationship between the co-ordinates on the timeline and the timestamps of the readings.
+Without doing this you could not create a relationship between the co-ordinates on the timeline and the timestamps of the readings.

 Another use is to allocate a timestamp to a time interval - some such functions already exist (e.g. Time.StartOfHour allocates a timestamp to an hour).
 This function generalises the existing functions.
 For example you may wish to allocate a timestamp to the start of a fifteen minute period.